tanishk2705/starting/compile_and_runtime.md

 Runtime refers to the phase when the compiled program is actually executed on a computer.

 During runtime:
--The program is loaded into memory
+- The program is loaded into memory
--Instructions are executed sequentially
+- Instructions are executed sequentially
--Dynamic behaviors of the program occur
+- Dynamic behaviors of the program occur

 ### Example of a RunTime Error